 - What can I do to help you right now?

-- I can't imagine how you're feeling right now but I want you to know I am here for you.
+- I can't imagine how you're feeling right now, but I want you to know I'm here for you.

-- Do you need help pulling together the memorial service?
+- Do you need help with the memorial service?
 I can help.

-- (Deceased) was an amazing person and everyone will miss him/her.
+- (Deceased) was a fantastic person, and everyone will miss them.

 - Is there anything I can do to help you?
 Anything at all?

 - We're pulling together some casseroles for your family.
-May we deliver them tomorrow night at 6:00?
+Let us know a delivery time that works for you.

 - May I swing by and pick up the kids for a few hours so you can have some time to think?